Skip to Content

 There’s an abundance of elderberries out there ready to be picked and preserved and the beauty of elderberries is that you don’t need to live in the countryside to get a good harvest – you’ll find elderberries in parks, gardens and alongside footpaths in the city too.

-• Choose a tree that is free from pollution, in the city you’re more likely to have the problem of roadside exhaust fumes and in the countryside insecticide spraying.
+- Choose a bush or tree that is free from pollution, in the city you’re more likely to have the problem of roadside exhaust fumes and in the countryside insecticide spraying.

-• Take a pair of scissors with you along with a plastic bag, the berries are rather juicy and can easily stain your clothes.
+- Take a pair of scissors with you along with a paper bag or basket, the berries are rather juicy and can easily stain your clothes.

 The first job you need to do is to give them a thorough wash, this is far easier done before you strip the berries from the stems.
 You tend to find all sorts of creepy crawlies on the berries from spiders to ants.